 On November 3, 1998, the voters of the City of Cranston approved a referendum amending the Cranston Home Rule Charter changing its form of government from a mayor form of government to a mayor/council form of government

 The Cranston City Council is comprised of six wards and three city-wide councilmembers.
-The current council was elected on November 3, 2020, took office on Jan.
-4, 2021 and their terms expire Jan.
-2, 2023.
+The current council was elected on November 8, 2022, took office on January 2, 2023, and their terms expire on January 6, 2025.
 To find your current ward and Councilperson click below:

 Find Your Councilperson

-The Cranston City Council meets on the 4th Monday of every month, except when it falls on a holiday they meet on the Tuesday.
-Note in December, the regular meeting is held on the third Monday.
+The Cranston City Council meets on the 4th Monday of every month.
+When it falls on a holiday, the Council may meet on Tuesday.
+Note that in December, the regular meeting is held on the third Monday.

-Council meetings will be video streamed live and can be view by clicking on the button below:
+Council meetings are video streamed live and can be viewed by clicking on the button below: